kimpenn/VisCello/README.md

 library(VisCello) # load
 cello() # launch with example data
 ```

+## Example datasets preprocessed for VisCello

+* Here's an example app with data from Paul et al. (2015): https://cello.shinyapps.io/base/.
+It shows basic features offered by VisCello.

+* Here's another app based on VisCello for interactive exploration of C. elegans embryogenesis data: https://cello.shinyapps.io/celegans/.
+Also available as R package for download at https://github.com/qinzhu/VisCello.celegans.

 * You can download an example dataset for VisCello from https://github.com/qinzhu/Celegans.L2.Cello